 - Using devices or hardware that isn't officially supported by ScreenCloud: devices that aren't officially supported, tested, or recommended by ScreenCloud could have performance issues.
 This can cause inconveniences if devices have been mounted or set up where it's difficult for employees to access for troubleshooting, in addition, support may be limited on being able to help with devices that are not officially supported from our website.
 Though ScreenCloud can run across a handful of popular operating systems and platforms, all of our most updated supported hardware can be reviewed at https://screencloud.com/hardware.
 To review all of the minimum requirements for hardware and operating systems that can run the ScreenCloud app, please click here.

 - General digital signage testing (i.e. websites, systems, etc.): we generally recommend testing your content overall.
 This includes, but isn't limited to, organization websites, systems you're trying to integrate, or any general content/apps you're looking to use with ScreenCloud's service.
 For example, there are cases where company or organization websites have restrictions set up from the site administrator to block it from being displayed on third-party services (i.e. such as ScreenCloud).
 These types of issues can be supported with a level of troubleshooting, though this is why testing is recommended to ensure that these challenges can be addressed and sorted while trialing ScreenCloud.

-If you have any additional questions on how to add a test/trial screen, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at our toll-free support line at +18885575335.
+If you have any additional questions on how to add a test/preview screen, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at our toll-free support line at +18885575335.